 Step 4.3.1 – Identify each time window (TW) and plant operation state (POS) where the finding could have occurred.

+Figure 1 defines the POS and TWs for a PWR plant.
+It also shows the relationship between the POS and the modes defined in the Technical Specifications.

 Step 4.3.2 – Determine the IEL.

-The initiating event likelihood (IEL) is the conditional likelihood of having a loss of the RHR function given the occurrence of the .
+The initiating event likelihood (IEL) is the conditional likelihood of having a loss of the RHR function given the occurrence of the findings.

 IF a finding increases the likelihood of a loss of level control (LOLC) or actually caused a LOLC, THEN LOLC is the applicable initiating event.
 Use Table 1 to determine the IEL.
 Go to Step 4.3.3.